 For the respective, desired area of use the corresponding separators with a purification drum or separators with a separation drum are used.
 The particle size of the solid material to be spun off should (roughly simplified) be in the range of ca, 0.5 up to ca. 700µm.

 The maximum allowable solid material content in the suspension depends on the type of drum used.
 If the separator is suitable for the desired technical process depends on further factors, such as, for example, the viscosity of the liquids to be separated.

-Functional and constructional characteristics of separators
+Functional and constructional characteristics of centrifugal separators

-Separators are vertically supported centrifuges.
+Centrifugal separators are vertically supported centrifuges.
 The feedstock is fed into the drum via a feed pipe (depending on the type of drum from the top or the bottom).
 The purified liquids or the liquids separated from each other are continuously discharged either pressure free or under pressure using an integrated pump.
 The solid material discharge can take place, depending on the design of the drum (chamber drum, solid walled disc drum), pseudo continuously (self-cleaning disc drum) or continuously (nozzle drum).

-The “centrepiece” of a separator is the rotating so-called drum in which the actual separation process takes place.
+The “centrepiece” of a centrifugal separator is the rotating so-called drum in which the actual separation process takes place.
 To enlarge the equivalent purification surface the drums can be equipped with certain fittings.
 With regard to the design of the drum, one can break down the centrifugal separators into the following: